wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 ask the question.
 Or maybe even ask them to test something.
-Engaged user understands that, in most part, making good software is a shitty job, since testing and debugging are often awful.
+Engaged user understands that, in most part, making good software is a shitty job, since testing and debugging are, let's be honest, awful.
 Engaged users take some of this away.

 There's nothing terrible about engaged user.
 You can stay on this level if